LinpgFoundation/vns/README.md

 `// this is a note`

 Notes are very similar to comments.
-But usually, it's used to make a note for a specific conversation and is saved in the file that is compiled.
+It's used to make a note for a specific conversation and is saved to the file that is compiled.

-## Dialogues:
+## Dialogue:

-Dialogues are written in the form of this:
+Conversations are written in the form of this:

 ```vns
 Character name: